Darren Mack

-Darren Roy Mack (born January 31, 1961) is an American murderer, who was convicted of killing his estranged wife, Charla Mack, and the attempted murder of Family Court Judge Chuck Weller, who was handling the couple’s divorce.
+Darren Roy Mack (born January 31, 1961) is an American murderer who was convicted for the killing of his estranged wife, Charla Mack, and the attempted murder of Family Court Judge Chuck Weller, who was handling the couple's divorce.
 Mack pleaded guilty to his wife's murder and took an Alford plea on the attempted murder charges.

-On the morning of June 12, 2006, Charla Mack was found murdered by stabbing in her garage.
+On the morning of June 12, 2006, Charla Mack was found stabbed to death in her garage.
 Judge Weller was shot a few hours later on the same day.

-Mack fled the county and state, but gave himself up in Puerto Vallarta, Mexico, on June 22, 2006.
-He was returned to the United States the next day.
-He was returned to Reno, Nevada under custody of the Washoe County Sheriff.
+Mack fled to Mexico but ultimately gave himself up in Puerto Vallarta on June 22, 2006.
+He was returned to the Reno, Nevada under custody of the Washoe County Sheriff the next day.

-Just before his jury trial was set to start, on November 5, 2007, Mack pleaded guilty to first degree murder of his wife and entered an Alford plea on the charge of attempted murder of Judge Weller.
+Just before his jury trial was set to start, on November 5, 2007, Mack pleaded guilty to the first-degree murder of his wife and entered an Alford plea on the charge of the attempted murder of Judge Weller.
 The court sentenced him to life for the first plea and to the maximum of 40 years for the second, with the sentences to run consecutively.
-Parole is not available for at least 16 years.
+Parole was set to not available for at least 16 years.

 Mack's daughter and his wife's estate filed a civil suit against Mack for the wrongful death of Charla Mack.
-In 2008 a Washoe County jury convicted him and approved a $590 million settlement against Mack in this case.
+In 2008, a Washoe County jury convicted him and approved a $590 million settlement against Mack in this case.
 Mack has attempted to appeal his convictions and the civil suit, so far unsuccessfully.
-He is serving his sentences at the state Lovelock Correctional Center near Lovelock, Nevada.
+He is currently incarcerated at Lovelock Correctional Center near Lovelock, Nevada.

 Biography

 Early life

 Darren Mack grew up in northern Nevada and Reno; he has a brother, Landon.
 From an early age, they learned to hunt and to deal with wildlife.

-The brothers attended local public schools.
-Darren Mack graduated from Reno High School.
+Darren Mack graduated from Reno High School, a local public school.
 He attended the University of Nevada on a baseball scholarship.